Skip to Main Content

 Your child should not take medicine with pseudoephedrine or phenylephrine.
 These are found in many over-the-counter cold medicines.
 These substances can interfere with the scan.

-Do not stop giving your child any medicines on your own.
-Talk with your child’s doctor, nurse, or a member of the pharmacy staff if you have questions.
+Do not stop giving your child any medicines before you talk to the care team.
+Talk with your child’s doctor, nurse, or a member of the pharmacy team if you have questions.

 How to prepare for an MIBG scan

 Each care center has its own procedures.
-Talk to your care team about what to expect and how to prepare for your appointment.
+Talk to your care team about what to expect and how to get ready for your appointment.

-• Talk to your child about staying still: It is important that your child knows what to expect and understands they will need to lie still during the test.
+• Talk to your child about staying still: It is important that your child knows what to expect.
+They will need to lie still during the test.
 A child life specialist or other care team member might help your child with relaxation techniques.

-• Comfort items: Most centers will allow your child to bring a comfort item, like a stuffed animal or a blanket.
-Ask your care team if your child can bring a comfort item to the appointment.
+• Comfort items: Most centers will let you bring a comfort item like a stuffed animal or a blanket.
+Ask your care team if that is OK.

 • Check in for the appointment: Be sure to arrive a few minutes early.
 Check in at the registration desk with your child.
 You may be asked to sign a consent form.
 Then you will wait until your child’s name is called.